Qiang156/VaimoTask/README.md

 > - bin/magento imagebinder:run
 > - bin/magento index:reindex
 > ---
+> - make colorname and color hex to show like swatches
+> ---

 ### Phase 2
 - Find out how to import configurable products